 Perfect for families, movie buffs, and thrill-seekers, Universal Studios Japan is one of the top places to see in Osaka.
 From The Wizarding World of Harry Potter to Minion Park and thrilling roller coasters, USJ delivers a full day of excitement and entertainment.

-Nicknamed “Osaka’s Kitchen,” Kuromon Ichiba is a bustling marketplace where you can taste fresh seafood, wagyu beef, fruits, and traditional Japanese snacks.
-It’s a paradise for foodies and one of the must places to visit in Osaka.
+Nicknamed “Osaka’s Kitchen", Kuromon Ichiba is a bustling marketplace where you can savour fresh seafood, wagyu beef, seasonal fruits, and traditional Japanese snacks.
+It is also one of the best places to experience Japanese food, making it a paradise for food lovers and one of the must-visit places in Osaka.

 This futuristic skyscraper offers one of the best panoramic views of Osaka from its Floating Garden Observatory.
-Located in the Kita district, it’s a top choice for romantic evenings and cityscape photography.
+Located in the Kita district, it’s a top choice for romantic evenings and cityscape photography, making it a memorable stop on a 6-day Osaka honeymoon itinerary.

 One of Japan’s oldest Shinto shrines, Sumiyoshi Taisha features unique architectural styles and serene surroundings.
-Its signature arched bridge over the pond makes it one of the most picturesque places to see in Osaka.
+If you're wondering about temples and shrines in Japan, shrines are dedicated to the Shinto religion, while temples are places of Buddhist worship.
+Its signature arched bridge over the pond makes Sumiyoshi Taisha one of the most picturesque places to see in Osaka.

 Located in the Tempozan Harbor Village, Kaiyukan is one of the largest aquariums in the world.
 With immersive exhibits and a giant central tank that houses a whale shark, it’s a must-see for marine life lovers.